What are the advantages of Offshore Private Foundations (PIF)?

 Private Interest Foundation (PIF) as a holder of shares or as a shareholder of offshore companies

-A Private Interest Foundation (PIF) can appear as a shareholder of Panama offshore companies or other foreigner companies from any country in the world.
+A Private Interest Foundation (PIF) can appear as a shareholder of Panama offshore companies or other foreign companies from any country in the world.

 Owner of Assets